nigelhub/cryptography/README.md

 # Overview
-This repository contains samples functions studied during a Crytography course at Boston University.
+This repository contains sample algorithms which were studied during a Crytography course at Boston University.